randomseed-io/smangler/doc/trimming.md

 ### Sets as matchers

 It is common to use sets for matching the same characters on both ends.
-This is possible because in Clojure sets implement function interface that allows us to perform quick lookup:
+This is possible because in Clojure sets implement function interface which allows us to perform quick lookup:

 ```clojure